Ryushe/hyprswap/README.md

 > currently only supports up to 3 monitors

 > [!IMPORTANT]
-> Run correct monitors to reset them to their default position or manually change them before changing the monitor workspace
+> Before changing the monitor workspace IF swapped run `hyprswap --correct` or set manually
+> This is necessary due to how Hyprland manages the monitors
 > If you forget checkout the [fix](#issues-and-fixes)

 ## installation